 The zoutwerf quay in Mechelen

-The so-called 'Lepelaar' at number 17, has one is the most beautiful gothic style facades.
+The so-called Lepelaar at number 17, has one is the most beautiful gothic style facades.
 It was built by architect Keldermans.
-The house was heavily damaged by the 1944 bombings in the Second World War and collapsed afterwards.
+The house was heavily damaged by the 1944 bombings in the Second World War and collapsed afterward.